davidmaimoun/sauron_osint/README.md

 Use private or authenticated APIs

-Bypass platform protections
+Bypass protections

 Exploit vulnerabilities

-You are responsible for your own usage.
+You are responsible for how you use this tool.

-🧩 Inspiration & Roadmap
+🧩 Inspiration

-Inspired by Sherlock, extended with modern techniques
+Inspired by Sherlock

-Validated using real-world OSINT methods
+Practiced and validated using real-world OSINT techniques

-Roadmap:
+Designed with extensibility and safety in mind

+📌 Roadmap

-More platforms
+Add more platforms

 Output to JSON / CSV